BSidesMUC/BSidesMunich2022/_workshops/001-01_java-fundamentals-for-penetration-testers-and-security-researchers.md

 ---

 This workshop will teach you the fundamentals about the Java Ecosystem, how to analyze Java based applications and provide some additional Tips & Tricks.

-In this workshop you will analyze a real world application and discover and exploit a vulnerability in it.
-By doing so, we try to cover the following points:

-- Important Java Fundamentals and key components of a Java based(web) application
-- Finding and exploiting Java Deserialization vulnerabilities
-- A closer look into Ysoserial and deserialization gadget chains
-- Java Meterpreter and Post exploitation